 The discounted payback period calculation is still widely used by managers who want to know when they will recoup their initial investment, but it has three major flaws:

-- First, the time value of money is not considered when you calculate payback period.
-In other words, no matter which year you receive a cash flow, it is given the same weight as the first year.
+First, the time value of money is not considered when you calculate the payback period.
+In other words, no matter for which year you receive a cash flow, it is given the same weight as the first year.
 This flaw overstates the time to recover the initial investment.

-- A second flaw is the lack of consideration of cash flows beyond the payback period.
-If the capital project lasts longer than the payback period, any cash flows the project generates after the initial investment is recovered are not considered at all in the payback period calculation.
+A second flaw is the lack of consideration of cash flows beyond the payback period.
+If the capital project lasts longer than the payback period, the cash flows the project generates after the initial investment is recovered are not considered at all in the payback period calculation.

 The calculation for discounted payback period is a bit different than the calculation for regular payback period because the cash flows used in the calculation are discounted by the weighted average cost of capital used as the interest rate and the year in which the cash flow is received.
 Here is an example of a discounted cash flow: